hypermine-bc/labs/content/posts/hypersignv1.0.md

 ### Create schema

-Now that you are into the app, you can plan to issue flight ticket to a passenger (let's say it is you only).
-Now to issue a ticket, the ticket must have a `schema`.
+Now that you are into the app, you can plan to issue flight ticket to a passenger (to you in this case).
+To issue a ticket, the ticket must have a `schema`.
 The `Schema` is nothing but `format` (defined by aviation governing body, say [DGCA](https://dgca.gov.in/digigov-portal/) in India) which can decide what format all airline companies should follow to issue airline tickets in India.
-The standard format is important for systems to understand each other and work together.
+The standard format is important for different systems to understand each other and work together.

 So let us assume that airline company itself is that aviation body for sake of simplicity.
 Click on `Schema` button in the nav to go to the schema page.
 A schema must have a name and required attributes (basically what fields) - fill those details and click on `Create` button.
 We should also note that when the schema is created, it can be public so that other issuer can use that schema to issue verifiable credentials.